Shoulder injuries can result from different types of traumatic events, the most common ones being car wrecks.

 - It has also been seen that about 75% of anterior dislocations have a Hill-Sachs deformity in the shoulder.

 - At times, patients with shoulder dislocations can injure a nerve as a result of the shoulder fracture.
 A nerve injury often results in numbness in the nerve region.
-Often nerve injury heal within a few weeks, however, at times, they can affect the strength of the deltoid muscle if it does not heal well.
+Never injuries often heal within a few weeks, however, at times, they can affect the strength of the deltoid muscle if it does not heal well.

 - Older patients with a shoulder dislocation often have a complication with an injury to the rotator cuff muscles, which can be easily missed until the sling is off.